 “If you experience fatigue, pallor, unexplained weight gain or loss, changes in bowel function, or breathing difficulties that persist for days or weeks, visit your doctor instead of a detox spa,” the article adds.

 If you’ve recently tweaked your back, you may think about reaching for a heating pad.
-But Todd Shanks, M.D., a spine and neurosurgeon on the medical staff at Texas Health Presbyterian Hospital Plano and at Texas Health Neurosurgery & Spine Specialists, a Texas Health Physicians Group practice, says that’s actually not a good first treatment.
+But Todd Shanks, M.D., a spine and neurosurgeon on the medical staff at Texas Health Presbyterian Hospital Plano, says that’s actually not a good first treatment.

 “It is recommended that you start by applying cold several times a day in the first 24 to 72 hours,” Dr. Shanks explains.
 “After the initial swelling and inflammation have subsided, heat may be applied — such as from a heating pad — to relax muscles and increase blood flow.
 Treating an acute back injury initially with heat will have a negative impact on the healing process by delaying the strengthening of the injured area.”